WeblateOrg/weblate/docs/admin/projects.rst

 and file mask for which files to translate and Weblate automatically fetches from the VCS and finds all matching translatable files.

+You can find some examples of typical configurations in the :ref:`formats`.

 .. note::

     It is recommended to have translation components of reasonable size - split